YanziNetworks/docker-wscat/README.md

-# websocket cat
+# websockets cat

-This is a Docker image for [wscat], the websocket cat.
+This is a Docker image for [wscat], the websockets cat.
 Use it as in the example
 below:

 ```shell